sasastevcic/cra-starter/README.md

 The structure follows [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) guidelines.

-- atoms - the smallest unit, must be self contained and not dependant on any external modules.
+- atoms - the smallest unit, must be self-contained and not dependant on any external modules.
   (types and configuration being the exception)
   - `Icon`, `Paragraph`, `Heading`, `Input`, `Button`, etc...
 - molecules - must be restrained to only use atoms and minimal internal state.